Victor Rubilar: Freestyle show

 Rubilar specializes in mixing football freestyle and football juggling skills with dance, acrobatics and comedy.
-During his career he has taken part in commercials for Coca-Cola, Puma and Etisalat.
+During his career he has taken part in commercials for Coca-Cola.

-His shows are known for combining football freestyle skills with world-class juggling tricks with three and five footballs.
+His shows are known for combining football freestyle skills with juggling tricks with three and five footballs.

 He did a show for Puma in Germany with the football star Pele, at the finals of the French league in front of 80.000 people at the Stade de France Stadium.
-He has performed with Adidas in a Scandinavia tour (+Challenge), with Puma in Switzerland during the Euro Cup 2008.
+He has performed with Adidas in a Scandinavia tour, with Puma in Switzerland during the Euro Cup 2008.

 Since the start of his career he has performed in over 30 countries in over 150 different cities all over the world.
 He performs between 100 and 200 shows in around 10–15 different countries per year.

 Rampljuset

-In 2009 Victor Rubilar was competing on a Swedish TV Talent show (Rampljuset) where he won the title of "The performer of the year".
+In 2009 Victor Rubilar was competing on a Swedish TV Talent show where he won the title of "The performer of the year".

-Quotes from the Jury of the TV program:

-"This was even better that the other two times you have been here.
-Every time you have been raising the bar".

-"You are an extremely good entertainer.
-You get the audience with you everywhere and on exactly everything you do".